kesmitopiwala/pip_flutter/README.md

 );
 ```

-- PipFlutterPlayerDataSource dataSource : Put this class for declare your video type url
+- PipFlutterPlayerDataSource : Put this class for declare your video type url
 and url.
 ```Dart
 PipFlutterPlayerDataSource dataSource = PipFlutterPlayerDataSource(